SalvadorFerCov/Master-Thesis/README.md

 Implementation for the paper: Incremental Measurement of Model Similarities in Probabilistic Timed Automata Learning https://www.sts.tuhh.de/pw-and-m-theses/2019/salvador19.pdf

+The front-end utilizes the JavaScript open source library of React, along with Redux.

+The back-end was developed with JavaScript ES6.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.